clean-code-craft-tcq-1/reimagined-design-patterns-preetikadyan/README.md

 4. **Observer Pattern**

-   **Observer** design pattern is used when the change in state of one object needs a functions to be called in another object with minimal overhead.
+   **Observer** is a behavioral design pattern.
+It specifies communication between objects: observable and observer.
+An observable is an object which notifies the observer regarding the change of the state.
+It is used when the change in state of one object needs a functions to be called in another object with minimal overhead.
 A relevant example is from my workplace wherein, if there is a change in input file content, it should trigger a different build mechanism as opposed to when the input files are unchanged.
 Observers are useful when you want to add multiple handlers for a state change of an object which only activate when there is a state change.

     **Functioning**: It works on a publisher, subscriber mechanism where the publisher maintains a list of subscribers with an interface to add and remove subscribers.
 The change of state of the publisher results in a call to notify all subscribers in the subscribers list - this means that each subscriber should have a uniform interface for notification from the publisher.

    **Advanatages and Disadvantages**: An advantage is that it allows addition of subscribers during run-time and isn't static.
 A disadvantage is that the order in which the subscribers are notified cannot be controlled.

+   **Example**: A real time example is when an agency news notifies the channels when it receives news